 Season: Early-season

-Cherry is also well-loved in various countries, let alone America and Canada.
-And here are 5 other cherry varieties in the sweet cherry species from other nations that you might not know yet.
+Cherry is also well-loved in various countries, not just America and Canada.
+Here are 5 other cherry varieties in the sweet cherry species from other nations that you might not know yet.

 15. Regina